 To ensure the participation of all stakeholders to the project(s), a communications and grievance mechanism has been put in place to disclose information on the projects, to receive opinions, questions and suggestions about the projects, and to resolve grievances.

-Opinions and suggestions will be recorded, and grievances evaluated and closed by the central office of Kalehan Energy Group.
-Local public relations offices will be established for the projects in construction phase.
+Opinions and suggestions will be recorded, and grievances evaluated and closed by the central office of Kalehan Energy.

-You can submit your suggestions and comments regarding the projects via e‑mail to firstname.lastname@example.org.
+You can submit your suggestions and comments regarding the projects by sending an e‑mail to firstname.lastname@example.org.

 The most recent information regarding the projects can be found at www.kalehan.com.tr.

-For the implementation process of our projects, we seriously consider and make plans for collaborating with national and international, and even local NGOs, in developing and implementing projects directed at local needs, along with realizing our projects.
+Utmost care is taken for collaborating with national and international, and even local NGOs, in developing and implementing projects directed at local needs, along with realizing our projects and operating our plants.
 Such collaborations could be in the areas of bee-keeping, animal husbandry, fisheries, green-house cultivation, eco-tourism, vocational training courses and small-scale infrastructure projects.